 I still feel that almost daily, but I know how to work through it and this travel blog really helps a lot.

 - Start travelling in your own area.
 This was the biggest thing this time that helped me to slay the reverse culture shock beast.
-Every weekend we jumped on a train down to Sydney to explore, we did the seven bridges walk, hungout at Terrigal Beach, went moonwalking, and did adventures on the Gold Coast.
+Every weekend we jumped on a train down to Sydney to explore, we did the seven bridges walk, hung out at Terrigal Beach, went moon walking, and did adventures on the Gold Coast.
 This helped me to see the beauty of Australia again and to breathe that travel excitement and anticipation.

 - Find a way to put into practice all you have learned from your travels.
 You may start a travel blog or write a book to share your experiences, or you may even start a new career.
 Start new hobbies, and meet new people — anything that will bring back that sense of travel for you.

-Everyone wants a piece of you
+Everyone wants to see you

-Of course.
 You have just returned and everyone wants to see you, and when they do there are the eternal questions about what you are doing next.

 I’m still trying to grasp being in a different time zone, let alone come up with future plans.